FEARLESS HOME LITERARY SERVICES

 SECURE ONLINE ORDERING

 Fearless Books founder D. PATRICK MILLER is a 30-year veteran of writing and publishing who has worked in virtually every capacity in the industry.
-He is the author of a dozen books, two currently distributed by Penguin Random House and the rest under the Fearless Books imprint.
+He is the author of a dozen books, two currently distributed by Penguin Random House, one by Hampton Roads Publishing, and more under the Fearless Books imprint.
 As a collaborator, ghostwriter, or principal editor, Miller has helped other authors prepare manuscripts for such major publishers as Viking, Doubleday, Warner, Crown, Simon & Schuster, Tarcher, Hay House, Hampton Roads, and John Wiley & Sons.
 He provides professional manuscript consultations and editing to literary agents and publishers as well as published and unpublished authors working in fiction and nonfiction.
-Miller also helps many writers publish independently, and recently began offering professional representation as an agent.
-He is a member of the Authors Guild and Editorial Freelancers Association, and served as president of the Northern California chapter of the American Society of Journalists and Authors (ASJA) for six years.
+Miller also helps many writers publish independently, and offers professional representation as an agent.
+He is a 10-year member of the Authors Guild and served as president of the Northern California chapter of the American Society of Journalists and Authors (ASJA) for six years.